Alvarez ends slump with 2-run HR as Astros beat Indians 4-3

-HOUSTON (AP) — Yordan Alvarez snapped an 0-for-22 slump with at two-run homer to help the Houston Astros to a 4-3 win over the Cleveland Indians on Monday night.
+HOUSTON (AP) — Yordan Alvarez snapped an 0-for-22 slump with a two-run homer to help the Houston Astros to a 4-3 win over the Cleveland Indians on Monday night.

 The Astros were up by 1 with one out in the fifth inning when Alvarez connected off rookie J.C.
 Mejía (1-5) on his soaring shot to the second deck in right field to make it 4-1.